 Vehicles often cross over the center line on rural roads, especially if they are traveling around curves too fast, which can cause head-on collisions

 Rural roads often do not have a significant shoulder for emergency stops

 These are only a few reasons that trucks may be dangerous in rural communities.
 Every accident will have unique circumstances, so please discuss your accident with one of our attorneys today.

 Contact a Fayette County truck accident attorney for a free consultation

 Truck accidents that occur in rural areas may have unique and complicated factors involved.
 For this reason, you should always consult with an experienced truck accident lawyer who understands how to handle this type of case and explore every option for recovery.
-If you have been involved in a truck accident in or around Fayette County, do not hesitate to call the Law Offices of Shane Smith at (770) 487-8999 for help today.
+If you have been involved in a truck accident in or around Fayette County, do not hesitate to call Shane Smith Law at (770) 487-8999 for help today.
 We offer free consultations and only collect a fee if you win your case, so call to schedule a meeting as soon as possible.